Elisabeth Lagelée

 10/21/2021

-Where to go and (especially) what to eat when you're in the city of lights :)
+My favorite places to hang out and eat when you're in the "Ville Lumiere" (city of lights :)

-Note: I grew up in the 5th district and worked in the 7th district for a number of years so a lot of my addresses are concentrated in that area.
+Note: I lived in the 5th arrondissement and worked in the 7th arrondissement for over 30 years so a lot of my addresses are concentrated in those areas.

-• Les Deux Magots - 6 place saint Germain
+• Les Deux Magots - quintessential Parisian terrasse, 6th arr.

-• La Felicità - Halle Freyssinet - great brunch option!
+• La Felicità - Halle Freyssinet in the 13th arrondissement- great brunch option!

-• Galette Café - 2 rue de l'Université
+• Galette Café - 2 rue de l'Université, 7th arr.

 Sweets and chocolate

-• Des gateaux et du pains - 89 rue du Bac
+• Des gateaux et du pains - 89 rue du Bac, 7th arr.

-• Christian Constant - 40 rue des Ecoles - chocolates and mind-blowing ice-cream in Summer
+• Christian Constant - 40 rue des Ecoles - chocolates and mind-blowing ice-cream, 5th arr.

-• Pasta linea - 9 rue de Turenne.
-Italian but a must try!
+• Pasta linea - Italian - 9 rue de Turenne, 4th arr.
 TIP: grab to go and find a spot on the grass Place des Vosges.

-• Le coq et l'elephant - 47 bis rue Poliveau
+• Le coq et l'elephant - French Thai fusion - 47 bis rue Poliveau, 5th arr.

 Best views